 Autism Dogs – Autism Service Dogs are matched with a child between the ages of two and ten and their primary purpose is to improve a child’s safety.
 We work with parents and educators to incorporate the dog into the child’s overall educational plan and believe that the greatest success comes from the fullest use of the dog’s skill and training.
 Autism Service Dogs can be used to help improve a child’s communication skills, form social bonds, ease difficult transitions, and more.

-Diabetic Alert Dogs — Beginning with a pilot program in 2009, with two dogs, Service Dogs of Virginia is training dogs to detect and “alert” to low blood sugar for clients with Type 1 Diabetes.
+Medical Alert Dogs — Service Dogs of Virginia trains dogs to detect and “alert” to low blood sugar for clients with Type 1 Diabetes.
 By alerting when blood sugar is dropping, dogs can prevent an extreme low from happening and permit a person to manage their blood sugar in a timely manner.
 Future candidates for a diabetic alert dog will need to demonstrate good current management practices and verify that existing systems need to be supplemented.
 They also must meet our regular criteria for receiving a service dog.
+SDV also trains dogs to detect dropping cortisol levels in individuals with Addison’s disease in order to prevent a life-threatening Addisonian crisis.

 I already have a dog and really like my dog.
 Can you train my dog to become my Service Dog?
 No, we find it more successful to work with dogs already in our training program.
 These dogs have already passed our temperament requirements and our stringent health requirements, and we are able to match each particular dog’s strengths to best fit our clients’ needs.